Components That Make Slot Machines Tick

 The Paytable

 The paytable is where reel spinners will find all the important information about the slot they are interested in.
-It contains all winning combinations of symbol alongside the number of credits they can earn you.
+It contains all winning combinations of symbols alongside the number of credits each can earn you.
 Additionally, the paytable lists the bonus features incorporated into the slot and the conditions players must meet to trigger them.

-If you inspect Starburst’s paytable closely, you will notice that some winning combinations do not fully cover the cost you paid for the spin.
+If you inspect Starburst’s paytable closely, you will notice that some winning combinations do not fully cover the cost of the spin.
 Such is the case with the purple and blue gemstones that return a minimum payout of 5 credits for 3 matches at the first betting level.

 Starburst has a more basic paytable than those available in advanced slots.
 Some games offer a higher winning potential, with more paylines, symbols, and winning combinations.
 Many slots use additional playing card symbols (usually 10, J, Q, K, and A) for their low-paying combos.